MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 processing of non-human brain images in particular, you may need to experiment with the number of single-fibre voxels as the white matter is typically smaller.

+For more information, refer to the
+:ref:`tournier algorithm documentation <dwi2response_tournier>`.

 Writing your own algorithms
 ---------------------------